 Pending / Closing

 Update the listing’s status to Pending as soon as appropriate so it aligns with the documented dates and accurately reflects the transaction’s real-world progress.
-A Pending listing indicates that the property is in escrow (or will be shortly).
-Once all contingencies have been cleared or removed and escrow has closed, the status should be updated to Closed.
+A Pending listing indicates that the property is in escrow (or will be shortly) and all buyer contingencies have been removed.
+When the escrow has closed, the status should be updated to Closed.

-Sometimes a listing falls out of escrow—perhaps due to an unmet contingency or an unforeseen situation.
+Sometimes a listing falls out of escrow; perhaps due to an unmet contingency or an unforeseen situation.
 In such cases, the status may revert to Active or be changed to Canceled.
 These transitions are normal.
-However, exercise caution if you plan to cancel a listing with the intent to immediately re-list it as Coming Soon or New, this may not be permitted.
-Carefully evaluate your options before proceeding.

 Reciprocal MLS Considerations

-Not all MLSs have a Coming Soon (CS) status (MetroList does not) and for those who do, not all of them treat it as an off-market status (BridgeMLS, CCAR and BayEast treat it as a partially on-market status).
+Not all MLS datashare partners have a Coming Soon (CS) status (MetroList does not) and for those who do, not all of them treat it as an off-market status (BridgeMLS, CCAR and BayEast treat it as a partially on-market status).

 The CS listings in SFARMLS are shared and exchanged with the NORCAL MLS ALLIANCE MLS partners that DO have a compatible status, and those MLSs follow our rules when handling our data.
-The best example of this concerns day-limits: SFARMLS has no limit on the number of days a listing can be in Coming Soon, so when the listing is shared with BAREIS or BayEast their limits do not apply.
+The best example of this concerns day-limits: SFARMLS has no limit on the number of days a listing can be in Coming Soon, so when the listing is shared with BAREIS or BayEast their limits do not apply to our listings.

 REFERENCE TABLES AND FACTS